 Many students find that research universities have the right atmosphere, offering a sense of the scholarly pursuit of knowledge.

-Here are the 25 research universities best university ranking in USA:
+Here are the 25 research universities in the US:

 25. Emory University

 Emory University is a private research university that boasts an endowment of nearly $7 billion, making it among the top 20 in the country.
 Its 9 academic divisions include schools and colleges for programs ranging from Public Health to Theology, though it is most often noted for its extensive health sciences and medical research programs.